-The reconstructed breast will be numb following surgery, but it is possible that some sensation will return as time passes.
-Scars will fade, but not disappear.
+The reconstructed breast will be numb following surgery, but it is possible that some sensation may return as time passes*.
+Scars may fade, but not disappear*.
 Periodic mammograms with a radiologist trained to examine breasts with implants are recommended.

 Breast reconstruction has not been proven to affect the recurrence of cancer or other diseases, chemotherapy or radiation treatment.